Rastisslav/interfaces/readme.md

 # Extracting device interface configuration

-This is Docker-compose app constisting of two parts, Python and Postgres Database.
+This is a Docker-compose app that consists of two parts: Python and a Postgres database.
-App's purpose is to parse Json file from where it extracts needed data and then uploads them to Database.
-Whole app can be run via one command
+The app's purpose is to parse a JSON file, from which it extracts needed data and then uploads them to the database.
+The whole app can be run with one command.

 ## Python part

-Python part parses Json data and then uploads them to Postgres Database.
+The Python part parses JSON data and then uploads them to the Postgres database.

-It does so by calling main.py file.
+It does so by calling the main.py file.
 In this file, the extract_json() function is called.
-It filters data to needed sublists and here we can in future alter the code to implement more interfaces.
+It filters data into needed sublists and here we can  alter the code to implement more interfaces.

-Then it calls to_class() function.
-This function creates object instances with needed data put inside.
-Those obects are the stored to "interfaces" list.
+Then it calls the "to_class()" function.
+This function creates object instances with the needed data inside.
+Those objects are then stored in the "interfaces" list.

-Function get_list_of_interfaces() then retrieves this list of objects.
+Function "get_list_of_interfaces()" then retrieves this list of objects.

-After succesful data parse, python creates connection to database.
-It creates table interfaces viac function "create_db_and_table()".
-Then adds data from previous object list into table via "add_to_table()" function.
+After successful data parsing, Python creates a connection to the database.
+It creates table interfaces via the function "create_db_and_table()".
+Then it adds data from the previous object list into the table via the "add_to_table()" function.

-Connection to database is closed via funciton "quit_db"
+The connection to the database is closed via the function "quit_db()".
 ## Database part

 Database is created by docker-compose.yaml file.
 User name, password and name of database is fetched from .env file.